wp-plugins/wp-photo-album-plus/readme.txt

 * Suports lightbox 3.
 * You can add watermarks to the photos.
 * The plugin supports IPTC and EXIF data.
-* Supports addThis: while browsing fullsize images the share url will be updated.
 * Supports WP supercache.
 The cache will be cleared whenever required for wppa+.
 * Supports Cube Points.
 You can assign points to comments and votes.